aalokaily/Hierarchical-Genome-Assembly-HGA/README.md

- -velvet  path      Path to the velvet bineries -spades  path      Path to the directory where spades.py file -PA      string    select one of {SPAdes, velvet} that will assemble the partitions -12      file      fastq file of the interlaced paired reads -ins     int       insert size of the fragments
+ -velvet  path      Path to the velvet bineries -spades  path      Path to the directory where spades.py file -PA      string    select one of {SPAdes, velvet} that will assemble the partitions -P12     file      interlaced fastq file of paired reads that will be used in the partiton step, usually raw or clean (corrected) reads
+ -R12     file      interlaced fastq file of paired reads that will be used in the re-assembly step, usually raw or clean (corrected) reads
+ -ins     int       insert size of the fragments
  -std     int       standard deviation of the inset size -P       int       number of partitions
  -Pkmer   int(odd)  kmer for assembling the partions -Rkmer   int(odd)  kmer value for re-assembly step
- -t       int       number of threads to be used for re-assembly step using SPAdes assembler -out     Path      output path
+ -t       int       number of threads to be used for re-assembly step using SPAdes assembler default 1 -out     Path      output path
  -h                 print option menue